MATHEMATICS PROVIDES TEST FOR RELIABILITY

 If we toss three coins and four dice, the probability of getting three heads on the coins and four sixes on the dice is: .5 x .5 x .5 x .167 x .167 x .167 x .167 = .0001 (one chance in a thousand).

 Thus, when presented with a number of possible circumstances, after establishing the probability of each circumstance occurring, we can calculate with mathematical precision the probability of all circumstances occurring in unison.
 This mathematical test can be applied to the Bible.

 HOW TO TEST THE BIBLE IN CASE OF DOUBT

 Our objective here is to calculate the probability that the Bible could be a mere human book, written without God’s direct supernatural involvement.
-The probability can be calculated on the worksheet at the top of the following page.
+The probability can be calculated on the worksheet seen further down the page.

 Everyone would agree that the characteristics of the Bible discussed in Topics 20-25 are truly amazing, but people differ in their opinions of the degree to which they think it’s due to chance and the degree to which they think God directed it.

-Therefore, to allow for individual differences of opinion, the reader is asked to supply his own inputs to the equation (next page) as follows:
+Therefore, to allow for individual differences of opinion, the reader is asked to supply his own inputs to the equation (following) as follows: